-I’ll let you all in on a dirty little secret that frequent travelers talk about amongst themselves, but not with people outside their circles… it’s the world of milage runs.
+I’ll let you all in on a dirty little secret that frequent travellers talk about amongst themselves, but not with people outside their circles, it’s the world of mileage runs.

-What is a milage run?
-This is what frequent travelers do to maintain their status for the next year; many will sit on a plane for an entire weekend to keep or boost their level.
+What is a mileage run?
+This is what frequent travellers do to maintain their status for the next year; many will sit on a plane for an entire weekend to keep or boost their level.

 For example, Traveller A (let’s call him Dave) calculated that by the end of the year he will only complete 40k miles and not be able to maintain his 50K status for 2014.
 Dave will then go to a site like Flyertalk and look for routes that will give maximum segments/miles for a low cost and often double the points (the secret code looks something like this: UA: YYZ-BKK CAD$843 ai RT (K fare; 2nt minimum; 4CPM); YOW-NRT).
 It’s possible to fly through various airports around the US cheaply and in one day to get the segments/points needed.